APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 Anyone not deeply involved may only hear, "people are claiming antisemitism when it's only criticism of Israel."

 It doesn't help when far-Right news outlets, who regularly engage in hyperbole, co-opt the story in a fight against the "radical Left."
-"The radical Left is being antisemitic, they hate all White oppressors"
+"The radical Left is being antisemitic, they hate all White oppressors."

 Or when the ADL claims that anti-Zionism is antisemitism but the ACLU and other legislature have pushed back calling its definition too broad.